 — Esther Morgan, author of Grace (shortlisted, T.S.
 Eliot Prize)

 These carefully-controlled and eloquent poems know the subtle and deep consequences from each small gesture; the ripple-effect across each story, the altering of lives and history; the still, quiet centre from which it all begins.

 “Robert Peake’s The Knowledge (Nine Arches Press) is a subtle, tender collection whose mixture of narrative and descriptive images inexorably draws the reader on to (occasionally painful) revelation.”

 -Bethany W Pope, Sabotage Reviews

-The Knowledge ships on April 21st from Nine Arches Press, an independent UK-based press that won “Most Innovative Publisher” in the 2014 Saboteur Awards.
+The Knowledge is now available from Nine Arches Press, an independent UK-based press that won “Most Innovative Publisher” in the 2014 Saboteur Awards.

 “The poet moves from couplet through the numbered stanzas to free verse, and back again, with confidence and grace.
 The pace is impressive, largely because the poems are a joy of enjambment. … The work is elegant and strong.
 If it is silk then it is silk over steel.”